 You can also add the custom field to be edited to a profile page, using the Profiles in the User Directory (don’t worry, you won’t display this anywhere else publicly).

-To add this to a profile page, you’ll first create or update a profile under User Directory -> Profiles.
+To add this to a profile page, you’ll first create or update a profile under Directories -> Profiles.
 If you’re only wanting to display VAT, then remove all of the existing items from the profile.
 Then create a new item, and choose Custom Field in CRM as the type.
 Name it and select the custom field you created to save the data there.

 Now to display the editable VAT field on the front end, you’ll use the shortcode to display the profile you created like this: